January 4 is World Braille Day

-January 4th is World Braille Day—we celebrate the achievements of Louis Braille, the man who invented the Braille writing/reading system!
+Celebrate the achievements of Louis Braille, the man who invented the Braille writing/reading system!
 January is also National Braille Literacy Awareness Month.

 Louis Braille was not born blind.
-As a child, he was playing in his father's workroom, where he grabbed an awl to make holes in some leather.
+As a child, he was playing in his father's workroom where he grabbed an awl to make holes in some leather.
 The awl slipped, poking Louis in the eye.
-His eye became infected and he lost eyesight.
+His eye became infected and he lost his eyesight.
 But Louis didn't let that stop him.
-Instead Louis continued through school, received an education, and met people who inspired him to create the Braille system, a system using raised dots to help people with visual impairments to read and write.
+Instead he continued through school, received an education, and met people who inspired him to create the Braille system, a system using raised dots to help people with visual impairments read and write.
 While rudimentary at the beginning, it is now accepted worldwide as the most efficient way to read and write for individuals with visual impairments.

-Colorado has incredible resources for any individuals that cannot read standard print.
-Check out the Colorado Talking Book Libraryopens a new window for more information and to sign up for this amazing outreach program.
+- Check out the Colorado Talking Book Libraryopens a new window for more information and to sign up for this amazing outreach program.
 Use the CTBL for Braille materials, large print materials and different audio options.

-Does your child have vision loss?
+- Does your child have vision loss?
 Learn more about how to help your child build prereading skillsopens a new window.

 - Check out some great young adult books that feature characters with visual impairments or the author themselves have a visual impairment!